BackofenLab/GraphClust-2/README.md

 Workflow overview
 ===============================

-GraphClust pipeline for clustering RNA sequences and structured motif discovery is a multi-step pipeline.
+The pipeline for clustering RNA sequences and structured motif discovery is a multi-step pipeline.
 Overall it consists of three major phases: a) sequence based pre-clustering b) encoding predicted RNA structures as graph features c) iterative fast candidate clustering then refinement

 ![GraphClust-2 workflow overview](./assets/img/figure-pipeline_zigzag.png)